boardroom-inc/documentation/docs/Boardroom for DAOs/2-Partnerships.md

 # Partner with Boardroom

-*The [Boardroom Facilitators](url) program partners Boardroom with DAOs and Foundations to ensure their token holders have the access to best in class governance tooling to engage and participate in the governance and decision-making of the project.*
+*The **Facilitators** program partners Boardroom with DAOs and Foundations to ensure their token holders have the access to best in class governance tooling to engage and participate in the governance and decision-making of the project.*

 The partnership provides **free subscriptions for top delegates, governance activity coverage, and feature request priority for DAOs.**